moefuerst/dspace_ex/README.md

 ## Contributing

 Pull requests to contribute new features or enhancements are most welcome.
-Please run `mix format` and an analysis with `mix credo` before committing your changes.
+Please run `mix format` and an analysis with `mix dialyzer` and `mix credo` before committing your changes.

 ## License